 In 1983, the Berlin Wall had been up for 22 years.
 At one point, 24-year-old Martin says: “West Germany is so close, but totally different.”

 There certainly is no better place to relive the Cold War tensions than the now reunited German capital Berlin.
 Most filming was done here and in the nearby Potsdam Babelsberg film park.
-Don’t miss the German Spy Museum, Berlin’s AlliiertenMuseum Berlin which hosts an exhibition about the Cold War until January 2018, and the famous border control point Checkpoint Charlie.
+Don’t miss the German Spy Museum, Berlin’s AlliiertenMuseum Berlin, and the famous border control point Checkpoint Charlie.

 The final verdict: People over politics

 On a personal level, this suspenseful drama brilliantly recounts how the lives of the people got affected by their time.
 Plus, who can resist the legendary Eighties pop soundtrack?